-(1) The principal executive officer (the "PEO") was John W. Cash in 2023 and 2022 and Jeffrey T. Klenda in 2021.
-Mr. Klenda was our CEO in early 2022 prior to his retirement and Mr. Cash assumed the CEO position at that time.
+(1) The principal executive officer (the "PEO") was John W. Cash in 2024, 2023, and 2022.
+Jeffrey T. Klenda was our CEO in early 2022 prior to his retirement and Mr. Cash assumed the CEO position at that time.

-(2) Reflects the total compensation reported in the Summary Compensation Table for Mr. Cash in 2023 and 2022 and Mr. Klenda in 2021.

-(3) Represents the total compensation reported in the Summary Compensation Table adjusted in accordance with Item 402(v) of Regulation S-K. The adjustments are described more fully in the following table.

-(4) The Non-PEO NEOs were Roger L. Smith, Penne A. Goplerud, and Steven M. Hatten in 2023, 2022, and in 2021, which also included Mr. Cash.

-(5) Reflects the average total compensation reported in the Summary Compensation Table for Messrs.
-Smith and Hatten, and Ms. Goplerud for each of the years presented and for Mr. Cash in 2021.

-(6) Represents the average total compensation reported in the Summary Compensation Table adjusted in accordance with Item 402(v) of Regulation S-K. The adjustments are described more fully in the following table.
+- (2) Reflects the total compensation reported in the Summary Compensation Table for Mr. Cash in each year. - (3) Represents the total compensation reported in the Summary Compensation Table adjusted in accordance with Item 402(v) of Regulation S-K. The adjustments are described more fully in the following table. - (4) The Non-PEO NEOs were Steven M. Hatten and Roger L. Smith in 2024, 2023, and 2022. - (5) Reflects the average total compensation reported in the Summary Compensation Table for Messrs.
+Hatten and Smith for each of the years presented. - (6) Represents the average total compensation reported in the Summary Compensation Table adjusted in accordance with Item 402(v) of Regulation S-K. The adjustments are described more fully in the following table.